Senior Health’s Philips Lifeline

 – Sandy K.

-Since 1991, Virginia Hospital Center has been the only provider of the Philips Lifeline Medical Alert System for the entire Northern Virginia and Northwest DC Metro Region.
+Since 1991, Virginia Hospital Center has been a hospital-based provider of the Philips Lifeline Medical Alert System for the entire Northern Virginia and Northwest DC Metro Region.
 The Senior Health Department locally manages the equipment by helping set it up in your home and maintain the system.
 This wearable technology is waterproof and works in tandem with a compact speaker that is placed in your home.
 Nationwide, Philips Lifeline is the largest personal emergency response service.
 Locally, Virginia Hospital Center continues to provide the best medical care and technology for the community, fostering independence as we age in place.